-Camden Stewart is a British composer, pianist and operatic tenor working across contemporary classical piano and operatic voice.
-His music is built from evolving minimalist textures, expanding into richer harmonic and vocal forms that move between stillness, intensity and release.
+Camden Stewart is a British composer, pianist and operatic tenor working across contemporary classical piano and voice.
+His music begins with evolving minimalist textures, expanding into richer harmonic and vocal forms that move between stillness, intensity and release.

-Born in London to Ghanaian and Jamaican parents, Stewart began as a chorister with the vocal group Libera, touring internationally across Europe, the United States and Asia.
-This early immersion in large-scale choral performance shaped his sensitivity to resonance and musical structure, alongside a refined sense of contrast.
+Born in London to Ghanaian and Jamaican parents, Stewart began as a chorister with the vocal group Libera, touring across Europe, the United States and Asia.
+This early immersion in large-scale choral performance shaped his sensitivity to resonance.

-Though trained as a tenor, his focus gradually shifted toward composition.
-His recordings, including the EP Lost (2023) and the album Transcendence (2025), develop simple musical ideas into extended forms, moving from turbulence toward stillness, with an emphasis on emotional release.
+Though trained as a tenor, his focus shifted toward composition.
+His recordings, including the EP Lost (2023) and the album Transcendence (2025), develop simple ideas into extended forms, moving from turbulence towards peace.

 Stewart writes, produces and engineers his own recordings.
 His work reaches a global audience through live public performance and digital platforms.